Published online May 21, 2023. doi: 10.3748/wjg.v29.i19.3027

 Article in press: April 23, 2023

 Published online: May 21, 2023

-The aim of this study is to investigate if shorter-course antibiotic treatments could be similarly effective to long-course treatments in adults with AC.
+To investigate if shorter-course antibiotic treatments could be similarly effective to long-course treatments in adults with AC.

 Short- and long-course antibiotic treatments may be similarly effective concerning the mortality and recurrence rates of AC.
 Safe conclusions cannot be extracted concerning the hospitalization duration.

 Core Tip: The exact duration of antibiotic therapy for acute cholangitis in adult patients remains a controversial subject in the field of gastroenterology.
 A total antibiotic treatment of 4-7 d is recommended by the Tokyo Guidelines of 2018.
 However, recent studies present that schemata of shorter-course therapies could promise similar efficacy and safety.
 In our study, we systematically reviewed the existing literature in order to compare the death and recurrence rates and the length of hospitalization between patients with antibiotic treatments of shorter and longer durations.
 Our findings showed no significant differences between the study groups in all outcomes.